-- Respond appropriately to lost or unaccompanied children or observations of abuse, complaints and disclosures, according to the following: - Guidelines for staff Safely Responding to Observations, Allegations and Disclosures (Appendix 2) - Procedure Receiving and Reporting Allegations of Abuse (Appendix 3) - Guidelines for staff Dealing with Lost or Unaccompanied Children (Appendix 6) - Report all incidents to their supervisor/ Duty Manager who refers the matter to an appropriate Director. - Recognise that it is NOT the responsibility of Experience Wellington staff or contractors to investigate suspicions, complaints or disclosures.
+Receiving and Reporting Allegations or Disclosure of Abuse - Procedure (Appendix 3: B)

+- Guidelines for staff Dealing with Lost or Unaccompanied Children (Appendix 6) - Report all incidents to their supervisor/ Duty Manager who refers the matter to an appropriate Director or the Chief Executive. - Recognise that it is NOT the responsibility of Experience Wellington staff or contractors to investigate suspicions, complaints or disclosures.